github/training-kit/paths/reset/fc-manycommits.md

   For more information about `reset`, check out the 'Tell me why' section in the [Commit Message Sucks](/on-demand/reset/fc-03) scenario.

   ## Rebase
+  For more information about `rebase`, check out the 'Tell me why' section in the [Commit Message Sucks](/on-demand/reset/fc-03) scenario.

 ---